tubs-alg/AlgLab-Summer-24/sheets/01_cpsat/exercises/02_organ_donor_problem/README.md

    `python3 verify_basic.py`.
 There's also a simple solution visualizer, which might help you debug your model.
 Run it using `python3 visualization.py`.

+   *Hint:* The most common problem with this exercise is a too slow model building due to inefficient loops.
+Loop over the `get_compatible_recipients` or `get_compatible_donors` functions instead of checking all pairs.

 3. The surgeries usually have to be performed in parallel such that no donor can change their mind.
 As there are usually only a few ORs, there is a limit on how many surgeries can be performed at the same time.
 To incorporate this into your model, you need to restrict the size of each exchange cycle.
    Implement a new solver in `solver_small_cycles.py` that allows cycles of size *at most* 3 (i.e., 3 transplantations) and verify it using
    `python3 verify_small_cycles.py`.

    *Hint:* Start with the most obvious model using the `simple_cycle` function you find in the references.
 Do not try to use the model from the previous task.

 ## References